June 20, 2023

 Easy to make, Bhel is made by mixing together a bunch of ingredients like puffed rice, peanuts, roasted chana dal, sev, onions, tomatoes, coriander, lemon juice, potato, tangy tamarind sauce, spicy mint chutney.
 All the ingredients are tossed together and usually served in a leafy or paper cone.

-With every bite of Bhel, you get different textures, like the soft and melt-in-your mouth texture of the puffed rice, the crunch of the nuts, the gooey potato, the crispy sev, all binded together by the sauces.
+With every bite of Bhel, you get different textures, like the soft and melt-in-your-mouth texture of the puffed rice, the crunch of the nuts, the gooey potato, and the crispy sev, all mixed together with the sauces.
 Apart from the textures, you get the taste of different ingredients.

 Bhel is a tasty, light, healthy, and guilt-free snack that you can have to beat your untimely hunger pangs!